 Dragonflies have been around for 300 million years.
 This made them one of the oldest species of insects in the world.
 Dragonflies have been grown so successful over the years.
 The only difference between modern and ancient dragonflies is their sizes.

-A dragonfly has a life span of more than a year, but very little of that life is actually as an adult dragonfly.
+A dragonfly has a life span of more than a year.
+However, very little of that life is actually as an adult dragonfly.
 There are three stages of the dragonfly life cycle, the egg, the nymph, and the adult dragonfly.

-Dragonfly nymphs live in the water while they grow and develop into dragonflies.
-This portion of the dragonfly life cycle can take up to four years to complete, and if the nymph cycle is completed in the beginning of the wintertime, it will remain in the water until spring when it is warm enough to come out.
+Dragonfly nymphs live in the water while they grow and develop into molt dragonflies.
+This portion of the dragonfly life cycle can take up to four years to complete.
+If their cycles are completed at the beginning of the wintertime, they will remain in the water until spring, when the weather is warm enough for them to come out.

-Once the dragonfly leaves the exuvia it is a full grown dragonfly.
-The dragonfly will hunt for food and begin to look for a mate.
-Once the dragonfly finds a mate, the female will find a body of calm water that will be a good place to lay her eggs, and the life cycle of the dragonfly begins all over again.
+The adult dragonfly will hunt for food and begin to look for a mate.
+Once they find their mates, the female will find a body of calm water that will be a good place to lay her eggs.
+The life cycle of the dragonfly begins all over again.

 If you are interested in these amazing creatures, add a dragonfly pop up card in a box to your collection.
 With a lively dragonfly model, it will be a lovely pop up card birthday or a fascinating 3D educational simulation for kids to develop their imagination.